Genji, Haiku, Rumi, Tagore, Ah Q

 The novel is panoramic in scope and cast of characters.
 There are more than 400 characters in 80 chapters (extended to 120 chapters by one or perhaps more sequel writers).

-Anything and everything that could have happened to any individual, family and community is mentioned in vivid detail and stunning language: birth, growing up, education, teenage infatuation, love affairs, sitting for examinations, mismatched marriage, conflict with in-laws, adultery and fornication, imperial favour and disfavour, friendship, betrayal, domestic servitude, family intrigue, religious quest, ill fate, illicit pleasure, the theatre, wet dreams, gossips, being gay, quarrels, drinking, writing elegant and bawdy poetry, the joy of literature, garden delights, Taoist mysticism and Buddhist doctrines, filial impiety, and so on.
+Anything and everything that could have happened to any individual, family and community is described in vivid detail and elegant language: birth, growing up, education, teenage infatuation, love affairs, sitting for examinations, mismatched marriage, conflict with in-laws, adultery and fornication, imperial favour and disfavour, friendship, betrayal, domestic servitude, family intrigue and gossip, religious quest, ill fate, illicit pleasure, the theatre, wet dreams, quarrels, drinking and being drunk, writing sentimental and bawdy poetry, expounding on joy of playing the zither, garden delights, flying kites, Taoist mysticism and Buddhist doctrines, filial impiety, and so on.

 The book, however, is more than a collection of soap opera trivia.
 Its brilliance lies in its sentimental ideology of everyday living.
 Life is capricious, fortune is fickle, and only the sentimental moments of human relationship matter.
 Hence, the idea that we are here on this Earth to "repay a debt of tears".